smls/coding-challenges/codegolf/README.md

 ## Code files

-Each code solution is represented by a file in this directory, with a file name constructed as follows:
+Each code solution is represented by a file in the `src` directory, with a file name constructed as follows:

 ```
 108675-is-this-word-lexically-ordered               -- task ID